ScottGeilen/NetflixRandomizer/README.md

-# Netflix Show Suggester
+# Show Suggester
 ## [What should I watch?]
-## You should consider watching Breaking Bad!
+## You should watch Your Honor on Prime Video!
-## You should consider watching The Midnight Gospel!
+## You should watch Bojack Horseman on Hulu!
-# RestaurantDecider